12gagesmith/orbit_game/README.md

 - [x] **Calls to third party endpoints** - Displays a quote on the about page.
 - [x] **Backend service endpoints** - Placeholders for login that stores the current user on the server.
 Endpoints for saving turn count and posting it to the leaderboard.
 - [x] **Frontend calls service endpoints** - I did this using the fetch function.

+## DB/Login deliverable

+For this deliverable I made it so a player's name is displayed when logged in, as well as their name being saved on the leaderboard (score) table after a game.

+- [x] **MongoDB Atlas database created** - done!
+- [x] **Stores data in MongoDB** - done!
+- [x] **User registration** - Creates a new account in the database.
+- [x] **Existing user** - When a user completes a game, their game stats are saved to the leaderboard next to their name.
+- [x] **Use MongoDB to store credentials** - Stores both users and their scores.
+- [x] **Restricts functionality** - You can play the game if you are not logged in, but it will not add to the leaderboard if you are not logged in.
+You also cannot view the leaderboard if not logged in.